Aakash Repeater Courses

 Answer:

-At 273K ice can easily absorb more heat energy from the surrounding in the form of latent heat and overcome the fusion to become water.
+At 273K, ice can easily absorb more heat energy from the surroundings in the form of latent heat and overcome the fusion to become water.

 Water does not absorb this extra heat from the medium.